Does Equity Crowdfunding work for SaaS?

 Crowdfunding campaigns are just as much hard work as legging it around your investment community, that hard work just occurs in different areas.
 If undertaken well this work can continue to pay dividends over the long term.
 Some examples of key benefits are:

-PR - this is the 'big kahuna' of benefits, the really successfully campaigns have leveraged their campaigns to get on local news shows, a brilliant example of this was the Invivo campaign (through the Snowball Effect platform) where the founders (based in NZ) managed to get their wine on an episode of the top rated Graham Norton show in the UK.
+PR - this is the 'big kahuna' of benefits, the really successful crowd-sourced products have leveraged their campaigns to get on local news shows, a brilliant example of this was the Invivo campaign (through the Snowball Effect platform) where the founders (based in NZ) managed to get their wine on an episode of the top rated Graham Norton show in the UK.